 The 5 states not in the DLC are:

 Georgia, Massachusetts, Michigan, Tennessee, Wisconsin.

-If you have received a citation in Meckleburg County, NC, one other important factor to consider as an out-of-state driver is the National Driver Register (NDR).
-All 50 states, and also Washington D.C., are members of the National Driver Register.
+If you have received a citation in Scotland County, NC, one other important factor to consider as an out-of-state driver is the National Driver Register (NDR).
+All 50 states, and also Scotland County D.C., are members of the National Driver Register.
 The NDR keeps records of drivers who have had their driving privilege suspended in any state as well as records of all serious traffic convictions, such as Driving While Impaired.